How Many Ounces Is 8 Tablespoons

 The Importance of Precision in Baking

-For example, using too much flour can result in a dry, tough baked good, while using too little can cause it to be too soft or collapse.
+Here's one way to look at it: using too much flour can result in a dry, tough baked good, while using too little can cause it to be too soft or collapse.
 Similarly, using too much sugar can make a baked good overly sweet and dense, while using too little can make it bland and dry.

 When to Use Volume vs. Weight Measurements